As a campaigning organisation, CNK is not a charity, but relies upon the generosity of concerned individuals like you.

 Click below to find out how to leave a legacy to Care Not Killing

 Westminster: Kim Leadbeater’s Terminally Ill Adults (End of Life) Bill cleared the Commons in June 2025, with a reduced majority of 23.
-Peers granted an unopposed Second Reading (common practice in the Lords) on 19 September, but only after two thirds of speakers criticised the Bill, and its sponsor agreed to a Select Committee.
+Two thirds of speakers criticised the Bill during its Lords Second Reading debate on 19 September; a Select Committee heard expert evidence on the Bill’s flaws, and consideration of amendments is set to run until April 2026.

 Holyrood: Liam McArthur’s Assisted Dying for Terminally Ill Adults (Scotland) Bill passed Stage 1 on 13 May, MSPs voting 70-56.
-There will be further scrutiny in Committee (Stage 2) before the Bill returns to Parliament for Stage 3 debate.
+The Health Committee concluded Stage 2 consideration of amendments on 25 November, and the Bill is expected to return to Parliament for Stage 3 debate in early 2026.

 Jersey & the Isle of Man: Bills are under consideration in Jersey (euthanasia and assisted suicide — debate and vote due in January 2026) and the Isle of Man (assisted suicide — passed by Tynwald but still awaiting Royal Assent), “piling on the pressure for MPs in Westminster.”